Code-Screen/Code-Screen.github.io/docs/angular.md

 You can then update this repository with details of your Angular assessment and start sending the test to candidates.

 ### Automated test-suite setup
-Automated test-suite support for Angular is not currently supported but it will be added shortly!
+Automated test-suite scoring for Angular is not currently supported but it will be added shortly!